-Curated by Emmett Aldred and Keva York, Presented in partnership with Composite Documentary MeetsDates: Thursday 18 February 7-9pm
+(COMPOSITE), Curated by Emmett Aldred and Keva York Documentary MeetsDates: Every third Thursday of the Month

 ‘Documentary Meets’ is a year-long collection of non-fiction film screening events curated by Emmett Aldred and Keva York, presented in partnership with Composite on the third Thursday of each month.